-If you don’t know RX, it is basically like photoshop but for audio.
+If you don’t know RX, it is basically like the spectrogram audio editor variant of Photoshop.
 It works as a standalone editor application or separate plugins, depending on which version you use.
 The RX editor has a spectrogram display where you can easily see problematic frequencies, like hum, rumble, noise, clicks, pops, and other kinds of audio trouble.

 They call it ‘eating the mic’ for a reason